spring-ai-playground

 Where: Agentic Chat header → Prompt Library (clipboard icon) → the Presets and My presets groups.

 A preset is a complete, ready-to-use system prompt.
 You select it, optionally tweak the text, and apply it - no fields to fill.
-Presets cover whole roles: a coding agent, a research agent, a translator, and so on.
+Presets cover whole roles: a research agent, a log detective, a translator, and so on.
 The built-in ones live under Presets; the ones you save live under My presets.

 Presets vs Templates.
 Both live in the Prompt Library and both end up as a conversation’s system prompt.
 A preset (this page) is a complete prompt you apply as-is.
 A template is parameterized - it has `` you fill in first, and a renderer assembles the finished prompt.
 Reach for a preset to start fast; reach for a template when you want the same structure with different specifics each time.
 Filling a template, in fact, produces a preset.

-The Prompt Library dialog - a left list split into Templates (fill variables) and Presets (ready to use), with a right pane previewing the selected prompt{ width=”1500” }
+The Prompt Library dialog - a left list split into Templates (fill variables) and Presets (ready to use), with the right pane awaiting a selection{ width=”1500” }

 Applying a preset